-But if you like using raw cashews and have some on hand, go for it!
+That being said, if you enjoy using raw cashews and have some on hand, go for it!
+Admittedly, the mouthfeel of cashews might just have a small edge, though both they and white beans are excellent options for making a classic dressing in plant-based form.
 Make sure to see the cilantro-lime variation in the recipe box notes section.

 Here are some ways to use this tasty dressing: